 Unlike a service animal, an ESA does not need to be trained to provide a service or task and does not accompany a person with a disability at all times.
 An ESA may be a reasonable accommodation for a student with disabilities but only within the student's dwelling.
-ESAs are not allowed in classrooms or campus buildings other than the specified residence halls, campus-owned apartments, or houses.
+ESAs are not allowed in classrooms or campus buildings other than the specified residence halls, campusowned apartments, or houses.
 A student may qualify for this accommodation if: (1) the student has a documented disability; (2) the animal is necessary to afford the student with the disability an equal opportunity to use and enjoy their dwelling; and (3) there is an identifiable and documented nexus between the disability and the assistance that the animal provides.
 The University will only allow those ESAs that are allowed by local and state laws and conform to standards within this policy.

 The designated areas for ESAs to relieve themselves and exercise is in proximity to the Residence Halls.
 All ESAs must be registered with the UM Residential Life Office and the Student Support Services Office.
 All registration information will be shared with Residential Life, Student Life, and Campus Security.
+Any student interested in bringing an Assistance Animal of any kind on campus should contact the Student Support Services Coordinator, Anna Meherg, at ameherg@umobile.edu.